rubygems/rubygems/.github/pull_request_template.md

 - [ ] Describe the problem / feature
 - [ ] Write tests
 - [ ] Write code to solve the problem

-I will abide by the [code of conduct](https://github.com/rubygems/rubygems/blob/master/CODE_OF_CONDUCT.md).